-Upwards pressure on the BFSR could result from (1) a sustained reduction in mortgage-loan growth coupled with continued strong asset quality indicators, and / or (2) risk reduction in trade finance activities further supporting the bank's high capitalisation and / or (3) a continued stable, conservative risk profile and risk-management culture.
+Upwards pressure on the BFSR could result from a sustained improvement in profitability and sustained high capitalisation coupled with a continued stable, conservative risk profile and risk-management culture.

 The bank's debt and deposit ratings could also be upgraded if the Canton of Vaud granted a full guarantee to the bank which, however, we consider unlikely at present.
+Additionally, a further improvement of the creditworthiness of the Canton of Vaud could also positively impact BCV's debt and deposit ratings.